A Concerned Parent

 Each year, BYU releases a statement that estimates the general cost of attendance for the average BYU student for the upcoming school year.
 This estimate will not be exact for every student, seeing as each student comes from a very different situation, and there are many ways to save money if you get creative.
 Click here to see the cost of attendance for the 2017-2018 academic year.

 We strongly encourage you to speak with your son or daughter about granting you Guest Access to his/her BYU student account.
 This is vital to the success of any interactions you may have with your son's or daughter's account, such as adding funds, paying for books, registering for classes while he or she is on a mission, and other informational questions you may have.
-Go to Onestop's checklist for Guest Access and follow the steps outlined there.
+Go to the Guest Access page and follow the steps outlined there.

 Financial Aid: What You Need to Know

 There are many things you and your child should know before, during, and after applying for financial aid and scholarships.
-Please visit the Financial Aid FAQ page by Onestop and follow the steps on their checklist for Federal Financial Aid to better help your son or daughter pay for his or her education this year.
+Please visit Onestop's checklist for Federal Financial Aid to better help your son or daughter pay for his or her education.

 The Importance of Building Credit Wisely